konturio/insights-api/docs/migration_to_python.md

    - Port tile, indicator and population services.
    - Create a minimal GraphQL schema using Strawberry.

-4. **Replace data access layer**
+4. **Replace data access layer** ✅
    - Implement repository classes using `asyncpg` for asynchronous PostgreSQL queries.
    - Prefer `row_factory=dict` and avoid rewriting Java mappers 1:1.
    - Provide database migrations and port existing SQL scripts using Alembic.
    - Create a connection pool in `insights_api.db` and share it across services.

 5. **Introduce testing framework**
-   - Set up pytest and `pytest-asyncio` for unit and integration tests.
+   - Add `pytest` and `pytest-asyncio` to dependencies.
+   - Configure a basic `pytest.ini` with async settings.
-   - Reimplement existing Java tests in Python.
+   - Reimplement existing Java tests in Python modules.
    - Add integration tests with a temporary PostgreSQL instance.
    - Integrate coverage reporting and run tests in CI.